Hewlbern/DataExploration/README.md

 - One may interpret this dissertation effort as, ‘get the raw data out of SCATS and design an improved Algorithm to reduce traffic congestion and learn what’s going on’, another interpretation may be, ‘how badly is the SCATS algorithms performing against our own design, using the same data as SCATS actually uses’.

 ## Other Dependencies
-1. SCATS is premised upon the faultless functioning of each lanes loop detector.
-This is magnified by subsequent SCATS ‘calculations’ and further assumptions which SCATS applies to the raw sourced information from the loop detector, including ‘smoothing and damping’ data the loop detector provides (sic), to compensate for ‘occasional significant fluctuation’, attributed to ‘various causes’.
+1. SCATS relies on the faultless functioning of each lanes loop detector.
-#### 2. SCATS for “the first time lets humans decide for themselves if a detector is faulty and to otherwise ignore the SCATS calculations and operations (paraphrased)”.
-This concession, ultimately relies on user knowledge to displace SCATS calculations and ignore the erroneous volume calculations based on SCATS utter dependency upon faultless operation of loop detectors.
+     - Subsequent SCATS calculations and further assumptions which SCATS applies to the raw sourced information from the loop detector, including ‘smoothing and damping’ data the loop detector provides (sic), to compensate for ‘occasional significant fluctuation’, attributed to ‘various causes’.
-    - Can we find this feature “(that) SCATS involves human user to decide for themselves if a detector is faulty and no longer detecting vehicles as they pass by.” and make necessary traffic management decisions, anywhere in the SCATS promotional materials available online today, alternatively will the ‘caveat emptor’ raised in the above dissertation be raised by the vendor?.
+#### 2. SCATS relies upon humans deciding for themseles if a detector is faulty or not.
+This ultimately relies on user knowledge to displace SCATS calculations and to ignore the faulty volume calculations based on SCATS's reliance on faultless loop detectors.
-#### Interestingly, the official SCATS manual is less than helpful on targeting readers to potential issues of concern.
+    - This issue interestingly not mentioned in SCATS's promotional materials or manuals or well anywhere lel.